A New Notion: Two Works by C.L.R. James: "Every Cook Can Govern" and "The Invading Socialist Society"

 About the Authors:

-Noel Ignatiev wrote How the Irish Became White, recently reissued as a Routledge Classic.
+Noel Ignatiev wrote How the Irish Became White, reissued as a Routledge Classic.
 He co-edited Race Traitor (winner American Book Award 1997), and edited Lesson of the Hour: Wendell Phillips on Abolition and Strategy.
-He teaches at Massachusetts College of Art and Design.
+He taught at Massachusetts College of Art and Design.

 - New Products